newaetech/chipwhisperer/docs/installing.rst

    ChipWhisperer and whether or not you want to install Git for updating ChipWhisperer (recommended).

  * Finally, connect the ChipWhisperer to your computer and install the drivers for your device.
-Driver installation instructions can be found on the `newae-wiki`_
+   Instructions can be found in :ref:`prerequisites`.

  Once this is completed, you should have a fully functioning ChipWhisperer install.
 However, you will still need to install compilers to build firmware for targets.
 To finish the installation: